Fires and Your Health

 If you have heart or lung disease, if you are an older adult, or if you have children, talk with your doctor about whether and when you should leave the area.
 When smoke is heavy for a prolonged period of time, fine particles can build up indoors, even though you may not be able to see them.

-To track wildfires across the U.S., go to Wildfires and Air Quality.
+To track wildfires across the U.S., go to Fires: Current Conditions.